12 - Elisa and the Eleven Swans, LOYALTY

 L is for the emotional feeling of - LOYALTY!

-Elisa and the Seven Swans
+Elisa and the Eleven Swans

 Do I like this story!
-NO!
+Maybe!

 A folktale supposedly Hans Christian Anderson wrote, and after reading his real effort to write, this follows the traditional folktales of the time.
 He told it in the royal courts, so given him credit because males wrote about male's worth.
 Elisa knows how to weave, so first told by servants and laborers who created clothes, most likely together, spinning tales of hope.